reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 You can see the full `pom.xml` file [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-openapi/specification/pom.xml).

 For this tutorial, we're using the `spring` generator.
-The [OpenAPI Maven plugin](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin) comes with a lot of options.
-To see the full set of options you can go over to the [official site](https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator-maven-plugin) of the plugin.
+The OpenAPI Maven plugin.

 Simply running the command `./mvnw install` will generate code that implements our OpenAPI specification!